-- 8.4 Application of Test Load: - 8.4.1 Start the machine smoothly.
+- 9.2.3 Leveling the specimen to meet these specifications is facilitated if one has a leveling device. - 9.3 Magnitude of Test Load-A test load of 1000 gf (9.8 N) is specified.
+If cracks develop at this load, measurements within 500- or 250-gf (4.9- or 2.45-N) loads may be made although the Knoop indentation hardness does vary with load.
+Table 1 gives an indication of the magnitude of this variation to be expected.
+In all cases, the load actually used should be reported. - 9.4 Application of Test Load: - 9.4.1 Start the machine smoothly.
+The rate of indenter motion before contact with the specimen shall be $0.20\pm0.05$ mm/min.
 If the machine is loaded by an electrical system or a dash-pot lever system, it should be mounted on shock absorbers which damp out all vibrations by the time the indenter touches the specimen.
-If the specimen is hand-loaded, take extreme care to see that the loading rate never goes higher than 0.25 mm/min. - 8.4.2 After the indenter has been in contact with the specimen for the required dwell time, carefully raise it off the sample to avoid a vibration impact at this time. - 8.5 Spacing of Indentations-Allow a distance of at least three times the short diagonal between indentations. - 8.6 Number of Indentations-The number of indentations will vary with the type of specimen.
-For example, if one is investigating the hardness gradient in an ion-exchanged sample, he will make a series on indentations and plot the KHN as a function of distance.
-In the usual test, one has a piece of glass that is fairly homogeneous and he is trying to obtain a mean KHN for that specimen.
+If the specimen is handloaded, take extreme care to see that the loading rate never goes higher than 0.25 mm/min. - 9.4.2 The indenter should remain in contact with the specimen between 20 and 30 s.
+After the indenter has been in contact with the specimen for the required dwell time, carefully raise it off the sample to avoid a vibration impact at this time. - 9.5 Spacing of Indentations-Allow a distance of at least three times the short diagonal between indentations. - 9.6 Number of Indentations-The number of indentations will vary with the type of specimen.
+For example, if one is investigating the hardness gradient in a sample, he will make a series of indentations and plot the KHN as a function of distance.
+In the usual test, one has a piece of ceramic whiteware that is fairly homogeneous and he is trying to obtain a mean KHN for that specimen.
 In this case, it is recommended that at least ten indentations be made and that both the mean KHN and the standard deviation be reported.
 The standard deviation is: